boxalino/integration-gcp/url_to_bigquery/README.md

 [code]: ./index.js

-Before the code is used, the following data-constants **must** be set:
+Before continue with the tutorial, make sure you have the following variables known:
 1. bigqueryDataset - an existing dataset within your project
 2. bigqueryTable   - the table name to store the loaded data
 3. fileUrl         - file download URL; must have public access